Panneau de gestion des cookies

 67085 STRASBOURG cedex

-If you have ever obtained before April 15 the agreement of a hospital which will receive you:
+If you ever got before April 15 the agreement of a hospital which will welcome you:

-• You must send a copy of Appendix 1B in file No. 2 to Strasbourg.
+• You must send to Strasbourg the copy of Annex 1B appearing in file No. 2.

-• After validation by Strasbourg, you will only have to compile a single file intended for the faculty to which you belong to this hospital and will therefore benefit from the so-called “cooperation” procedure (see step 3).
+• After validation by Strasbourg, you will only need to create a single file intended for the faculty responsible for this hospital and will therefore benefit from the so-called “cooperation” procedure (see step 3).

-• At the same time, you must send a simplified file containing pages 1 and 2 of file N°2 and the proof of B2 level in French language by e-mail to the address: med-dossier2-2023-2024@unistra.fr before April 05, 2023.
+• At the same time, you must send a simplified file containing pages 1 and 2 of file No. 2 and proof of level B2 of the French language by email to the address: med-dossier2-2023-2024@unistra.fr before on April 5, 2023.

-The complete dossier N°2 must reach the faculty to which it is addressed by 15 April each year, either by post or by online entry, depending on the method chosen by the faculties concerned.
-The same applies to the "cooperation" procedure.
+Complete file No. 2 must reach the recipient faculty by April 15 of each year, whether by post or by online entry depending on the method chosen by the faculties concerned.
+The same applies to the so-called “cooperation” procedure.

 Applications are examined by the university officials responsible for the speciality to which you have applied.
 Your application will be ranked by the universities to distinguish you from the other applicants.
 Based on these rankings and your order of preference, you will be assigned to a faculty, subject to availability.